BobKoto/bob-site/image01.md

 [![PassageIcon][icon-image]][graphics01-link]

-[icon-image]: assets/PasageIcon.png "A cute cat"
+[icon-image]: assets/PasageIcon.png "A cute x-rayed cat that will take you to the Eye page"
-[graphics01-link]: https://bobkoto.github.io/bob-site/graphics01 "Go to Graphics01"
+[graphics01-link]: https://bobkoto.github.io/bob-site/graphics02 "Go to Graphics01"

 >